bradendubois/do-calculus/doc/REPL.md

 ## Running

-Assuming one's current working directory is the root of the project, the following will start the software
+Assuming one's current working directory is the root of the project, the following will start the software:

 ```shell
 python main.py